client9/client9-website-2017/content/post/serif-system-fonts.md

 ### Georgia

+Georgia is on both Macs and Windows, making it a great fallback font, if not primary.

 <p class="sample" style="font-family: Georgia, monospace">
 THE QUICK BROWN FOX JUMPED OVER THE LAZY DOG.<br>
 The quick brown fox jumped over the lazy dog.<br>